g-otn/GameServerEC2Discord/README.md

 ### Regions

-Sometimes you want to change the AWS region you server is located at, due to ping and/or price.
+Sometimes you want to change the AWS region you server is located at, due to latency and/or price.
 By default this project configures `us-east-2` (Ohio) which is generally cheap.

 This project supports multiple AWS regions, so you can have a server in `us-east-2` (Ohio) and another two in `eu-north-1` (Frankfurt), for example.

-**Before creating servers in another region**
+#### Before creating servers in another region

 - Check if the instance type for your server supported
   - Some instance types are not available in every region. (e.g `r8g` family)
   - You should check the default instance type by viewing the `local.game_defaults` in [server/ec2.tf](server/ec2.tf)
-  - You should check the `instance_type` server module variable to override the default values.
+  - If needed, override `instance_type` server module variable to override the default values.

-To configure a new region to place y
+#### Creating server on another region

+1. In the [`regions.tf`](regions.tf) file, copy and paste the example provider + module blocks below them.

+   - If you haven't run `terraform apply` yet, you can also just change the values from the existing one

+2. Replace `us-east-2` with the desired region in every occurance in the pasted code.
+   This includes `alias` and `region`(s) attributes, `provider.aws` reference and `base_region` module name.
+3. Also change the `az` attribute to a valid AZ in the chosen region.

 ### Server ports